emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  April 29th, 2020 (remote) Meetup
+#  May 27th, 2020 (remote) Meetup

-Our next meetup is going to be on Wednesday, April 29th.
-Due to the Coronavirus situation, it'll take place online again, via the video conferencing tool zoom (connection details tba) and in IRC chat ([connection instructions][erc]).
+Our next meetup is going to be on Wednesday, May 27th.
+It'll take place online again like last time on Jitsi video chat.

 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
 Come join us!